 For a biopsy, the doctor takes out a small piece of tissue where the cancer seems to be.
 This tissue is checked for cancer cells.
 A core needle biopsy is often used to find prostate cancer.

 An imaging test that gives important information about the bones, including the location of cancer that may have spread to the bones.
 It uses a small amount of radioactive contrast material (radioisotope) which is given through a vein.
 This material settles in areas of the bone to which the cancer may have spread.
 The radioactive substance can be seen in pictures as it collects in the problem areas ("hot spots").

 A type of radiation therapy in which radioactive material sealed in seeds is placed directly into or near a tumor.
 Also called uranium seed implants, radiation brachytherapy, internal radiation therapy, and implant radiation therapy.

 BRCA1 & BRCA2

-A gene which, when damaged (mutated), puts a person at higher risk of developing breast, ovarian, prostate, and other types of cancer, compared to people who do not have the mutation.
+These are two genes which, when either are damaged (mutated), put a person at higher risk of developing breast, ovarian, prostate, and other types of cancer, compared to people who do not have the mutation.